How Foundations Investing in Local Businesses can Help You Invest In Local Businesses

 Here’s what it looks like:

-Investing in small businesses has never been easier thanks to Honeycomb and thanks to the foundations who support small businesses.
+Investing in local businesses has never been easier thanks to Honeycomb and thanks to the foundations who support independently-owned businesses.
 Browse live campaigns now, and keep an eye out for those eligible for matching funds!